"The control with which tenor James Oxley sung the unaccompanied bars of the opening recitative presaged the beauty of his later solos"

 Equally at home on the operatic stage he has sung the roles of Lensky and Belmonte at the Opera de Rennes, Lucano in Monteverdi’s L’incoronazione di Poppea at English National Opera, Ferrando Cosi fan tutte and the title role in Candide at the Opera de Rouen, Acis Acis and Galatea at the Reinsberg Festival conducted by Martin Haselböck, and the title role in the high-tenor version of Gluck’s Orphée at Theater Dortmund.

-Recent and future highlights include Bach’s St Matthew Passion with the Royal Northern Sinfonia, the RTÉ National Symphony Orchestra and at the Three Choirs Festival, Bach’s St John Passion with the Bournemouth Symphony Orchestra, Tavener’s Requiem with the Bach Choir at the Royal Festival Hall in London, Bach’s Christmas Oratorio with the Stavanger Symphony Orchestra and the Orchestre Symphonique de Motréal, Handel’s Messiah with the CBSO and Il Fondamento, and the role of Madwoman Curlew River for Opéra de Dijon.
+Recent and future highlights include the role of Madwoman Curlew River for Opéra de Dijon, the title in Jephtha with the Krakow Philharmonic Orchestra, Bach’s St Matthew Passion with the Royal Northern Sinfonia and the RTÉ National Symphony Orchestra, Mendelssohn’s St Paul with the Three Choirs Festival, Bach’s St John Passion with the Bournemouth Symphony Orchestra, Bach’s Christmas Oratorio with the Stavanger Symphony Orchestra, Handel’s Messiah with the City of Birmingham Symphony Orchestra, Bach’s Magnificat with the NDR Hannover, and a revival of Black Cat for Long Beach Opera.

 This biography is for information only and should not be reproduced.